safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 * They can see the country associated with the StartKey for an ActivityKey.

-* They can see certifications of BadBehaviour associated with ActivityKeys.
+* They can see certifications of Misbehaviour associated with Activity Keys.

 * They can see OfficialAttestations made by Health Officials.

-But since all of the data — besides the BadBehaviour certification, StartKey country, and some of the fields of OfficialAttestations — are posted as hashed commitments or are encrypted, the ability for a passive observer to know the contents is limited by the security of our hash function and encryption.
+But since all of the data — besides the Misbehaviour certification, StartKey country, and some of the fields of OfficialAttestations — are posted as hashed commitments or are encrypted, the ability for a passive observer to know the contents is limited by the security of our hash function and encryption.